AndrewGuerrero/ng-caryll/content/effective_cpp.md

 ```

 `oneHalf` is an instance of `Rational` which has an `operator*` but `2` is an `int` which has no
 such function.
-Additionally, the compiler will try to globally search for
+Additionally, the compiler will try to globally search for:

 ``` cpp
 result = operator*(2, oneHalf);        // error!